saidileep-knv/Multi-Class-Image-Classification/README.md

 ## WebApp on local machine

-A web app is hosted using the template from [Render](https://github.com/render-examples/fastai-v3) on the local machine and its preview is dwon below.
+A web app is hosted using the template from [Render](https://github.com/render-examples/fastai-v3) on the local machine and its preview is down below.
 ![Preview of the web app hosted on the local machine](https://github.com/saidileep-knv/Multi-Class-Image-Classification/blob/master/test_images/WebApp.png?raw=true)

 ## References